-Coolant temperature warning light "\omega"
+Coolant temperature warning light "\omega\""

 This warning light comes on when the engine overheats.
-When this occurs during operation, stop the engine as soon as it is safe to do so and allow it to cool down for about 10 minutes.
+When this occurs, stop the engine as soon as it is safe to do so and allow it to cool for 10 minutes.

 The electrical circuit of the warning light can be checked by turning the key to " [] " (on).
 The warning light should come on for a few seconds, and then go off.